Fallen Idol (Dad's Army)

 "Fallen Idol" is the thirteenth and final episode of the fourth series of the British comedy series Dad's Army.
 It was originally transmitted on Friday 18 December 1970.

 Synopsis

-Mainwaring has always epitomised the principle of military sobriety to his men, but, after Captain Square leads him astray one day in the Officer's Mess, he ends up inebriated.
+Captain Mainwaring has always epitomised the principle of military sobriety to his men, but, after Captain Square leads him astray one day in the Officer's Mess, he ends up inebriated.
 Only something genuinely heroic now can restore his damaged reputation in the eyes of his men.